jlarmstrongiv/bunny-sdk-cli/README.md

 ## Installation

-Download the binary for your system from GitHub [releases](https://github.com/jlarmstrongiv/bunny-sdk-cli/releases/latest).
+Download and gunzip the binary for your system from GitHub [releases](https://github.com/jlarmstrongiv/bunny-sdk-cli/releases/latest).
 Move it to `/usr/local/bin` or add it to `PATH`.

 ## Documentation